onzfonz/comp227/src/content/5/en/part5b.md

 }
 ```

-The [useRef](https://reactjs.org/docs/hooks-reference.html#useref) hook is used to create a `noteFormRef` ref,
+The [useRef](https://reactjs.org/docs/hooks-reference.html#useref) hook is used to create a `taskFormRef` ref,
-that is assigned to the `Togglable` component containing the creation note form.
+that is assigned to the `Togglable` component containing the creation task form.
-The `noteFormRef` variable acts as a reference to the component.
+The `taskFormRef` variable acts as a reference to the component.
 This hook ensures the same reference (ref) that is kept throughout re-renders of the component.

 We also make the following changes to the `Togglable` component: